-If you’ve ever wondered what leeks look like when they’re growing, you’ve come to the right place!
+If you’ve ever wondered what they look like when leeks grow, you’ve come to the right place!
 In this blog post, we’ll take a look at the fascinating process of leek growth and discover how and why these vegetables are so special.
-From seed to harvestable plant, let’s explore the journey of leeks from soil to plate.
+Let’s explore the journey of leeks from soil to plate, from seed to harvestable plant.

 As leeks mature, they form a long, white shaft with a light green leaf at the top.
 The edible part of the leek is the white shaft, while the leaf is typically discarded.
 When leeks are young, they look like small, thin onions with long green leaves.